 March 16, 2021

 Publications, blogs, podcasts, scientific studies, brands, the list goes on.
 They all talk about ingredients when it comes to skincare, beauty, home, and lifestyle products.
 With varying opinions on how certain ingredients affect people and the planet, it can be confusing to understand the impact of specific ingredients in products.
 If you’ve ever looked at an ingredients list and have been confused, it’s always a great idea to reach out to the brand itself and hear what they have to say.
 For more context on our products, we’re giving an honest breakdown of some common misconceptions or confusion surrounding certain ingredients used in our specific products here.
-Additionally, you can find our full list of ingredients for every product on this page under the links titled “See Ingredients”.
+Additionally, you can find our full list of ingredients for every product on under the links titled “See Ingredients”.

 What Is SLS?